PKReap/COSC_3380_team18/README.md

 The way we implemented uploading is that the server recieves the files and stores in folder and in the database we store a link to where its stored.

 If you want to run it locally with the frontend, do a ctrl-f find all on "uhmusic.xyz" and change them to "localhost:3000" on all .js files in the frontend.

+Use any of the files in backend/dump to generate the database.

+Change config-test.json match your credentials for your hosted database.

+To start the server make sure you have node and npm installed.

+Install all the packages with "npm install" then run "npm start" to start the server.